WandoCode/audiophile-frontend/readme.md

 ### Unit tests

 I wrote unit tests for the all components with **Vitest** and **testing-library**.

+### Payment with Stripe

+Online payment is configured and working (test mode).
+It use a custom API endpoint I created to handle the payment.

 ### Custom 'toast' message (in-page notification)